jeevams27/Experiment--05-Implementation-of-flipflops-using-verilog/README.md

 # Experiment--05-Implementation-of-flipflops-using-verilog
+## Aim:
-### AIM: To implement all the flipflops using verilog and validating their functionality using their functional tables
+To implement all the flipflops using verilog and validating their functionality using their functional tables

+## Equipment's Required:
-### HARDWARE REQUIRED:  – PC, Cyclone II , USB flasher
-### SOFTWARE REQUIRED:   Quartus prime
+HARDWARE REQUIRED:  PC, Cyclone II , USB flasher SOFTWARE REQUIRED:   Quartus prime

-### THEORY
+## Theory:

-SR Flip-Flop
+### SR Flip-Flop

 SR flip-flop operates with only positive clock transitions or negative clock transitions.
 Whereas, SR latch operates with enable signal.
 The circuit diagram of SR flip-flop is shown in the following figure.

 ![image](https://user-images.githubusercontent.com/36288975/167910294-bb550548-b1dc-4cba-9044-31d9037d476b.png)

 This circuit has two inputs S & R and two outputs Qtt & Qtt’.
 The operation of SR flipflop is similar to SR Latch.
 But, this flip-flop affects the outputs only when positive transition of the clock signal is applied instead of active enable.
 The following table shows the state table of SR flip-flop.